Savanna food web, chain, ecosystem and its biome

 Conclusion

-We have discussed the savanna food web such as its basis of the food chain, What eats what in this biome and what this biome is about and its reasons for its dangerous future, and the names it is called around the world.
+We have discussed the savanna food web such as its basis of the food chain, What eats what in this biome what this biome is its reasons for its dangerous future, and the names it is called around the world.

 References